Top Fishing Gadgets: Fishing News 09-13-2022

 Hot weather has kept water surface temperatures in the lower 80s, allowing summertime fish behavior to continue.
 During the summer, it’s always a good idea to get out on the water as early as you can and look for surface fish activity.

-This will take you to areas where striped bass are eating shad.
+This will take you to areas where striped bass is eating shad.
 Adult stripers cannot stay in 80-degree water for more than a minute or two, so surface activity may be brief.
 Drop a spoon down to catch more stripers in the cooler water below 30 feet when the surface activity stops.

 As shad try to hide from feeding stripers, boils will frequently be in a different location each day.
 After locating active stripers in the morning, you can often catch them all day by changing tactics as needed.
 Trolling deep-water crankbaits, vertical jigging with spoons, or dropping cut bait are all viable options.